Museum / Historical Site

 A CBS Pittsburgh investigation into Pittsburgh's paranormal history included the Heinz History Center among the city's most credibly reported sites.
 Paranormal investigators who have conducted recorded sessions in the building noted unexplained whispers captured on audio equipment during overnight sessions.
 These are presented as anomalies, not confirmation of anything specific.

-The Monongahela Hotel bed in the collection adds a layer of associative folklore that the museum itself does not actively promote.
-Three sitting U.S. presidents who slept in that hotel were subsequently assassinated.
+The Monongahela House bed in the collection adds a layer of associative folklore that the museum itself does not actively promote.
+Three U.S. presidents who stayed at that hotel — Lincoln, Garfield, and McKinley — were later assassinated.
 Whether the artifact carries any residual weight or whether the pattern is statistical coincidence is a question the collection leaves open.

 The 1898 explosion that killed 11 workers in the building's earlier configuration is the most concrete historical anchor for the site's atmospheric reputation.
 The loading dock area — where much of the rescue and recovery work took place after the collapse — consistently appears in staff accounts as the zone of strongest sensory disturbance.